thefonseca/ai-resources/README.md

 * [Semi-supervised Sequence Learning](https://arxiv.org/abs/1511.01432) (2015) - "We present two approaches that use unlabeled data to improve sequence learning with recurrent networks.
 The first approach is to predict what comes next in a sequence, which is a conventional language model in natural language processing.
 The second approach is to use a sequence autoencoder, which reads the input sequence into a vector and predicts the input sequence again.
 These two algorithms can be used as a "pretraining" step for a later supervised sequence learning algorithm."

 * [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626) (2015) - "This article offers an empirical exploration on the use of character-level convolutional networks (ConvNets) for text classification.
 We constructed several large-scale datasets to show that character-level convolutional networks could achieve state-of-the-art or competitive results.
 Comparisons are offered against traditional models such as bag of words, n-grams and their TFIDF variants, and deep learning models such as word-based ConvNets and recurrent neural networks."

+### Neuroscience

+* [Neuroscience-Inspired Artificial Intelligence](http://www.cell.com/neuron/fulltext/S0896-6273(17)30509-3#) (2017) - "The fields of neuroscience and artificial intelligence (AI) have a long and intertwined history.
+In more recent times, however, communication and collaboration between the two fields has become less commonplace.
+In this article, we argue that better understanding biological brains could play a vital role in building intelligent machines."

 ### Reinforcement Learning